This replaces the August 2019 statement.

 Against this longstanding use of radio waves, the health effects of exposure have been researched extensively over several decades.
 This significant breadth of evidence-based research has been published in leading scientific journals and elsewhere.
 Since around 2000, coordinated research around the world has addressed concerns about the rapid growth in mobile communications technologies.

-Crucially, ICNIRP concluded that the scientific literature published since the 1998 guidelines provided no evidence of any adverse health effects below the restrictions in the guidelines and did not necessitate an immediate revision of its guidelines.
+Crucially, ICNIRP concluded that the scientific literature provided no evidence of any adverse health effects below the restrictions in the guidelines.

 The Scottish Government understands that the WHO is currently drafting an Environmental Health Criteria (EHC) monograph covering the evidence in relation to radiofrequency exposures and health.
 This follows earlier EHCs published in 2006 on static fields and in 2007 on low frequency fields.